Cost of Owning a Collie

 Owning a Collie is a significant financial commitment over their 12-14 yrs lifespan.
 Large breeds are more expensive across the board — more food, higher medication doses, bigger beds, and costlier surgeries.

-With a typical weight of 50-75 lbs and lifespan of 12-14 yrs, the Collie requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 50-75 lbs and lifespan of 12-14 yrs, the Collie has specific care needs shaped by its genetics and build.
 What makes the Collie distinct is not any single trait but the combination of size, energy, health profile, and temperament that shapes daily care needs.

 Genetic Health Considerations: The Collie breed has documented susceptibility to collie eye anomaly, hip dysplasia, bloat.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.